⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Anxiety

 Tirzepatide side effects anxiety has been reported by some patients.
-Changes in appetite, eating patterns, and blood sugar levels may contribute to feelings of anxiety, particularly in the early weeks of treatment.
+Changes in appetite, eating patterns, and blood sugar levels may add to feelings of anxiety, very in the early weeks of treatment.
 Patients with pre-existing anxiety disorders should discuss this risk with their healthcare professional.

 Serious Side Effects and Warnings